 To top it all off, Norwegians are wonderful people, almost everyone speaks fluent English so it’s easy to navigate, and the scenic fjords are never far from sight.

-And, since Norwegians love nature, there’s a lot of free outdoor activities that can fill your days without emptying your wallet.
+And, since Norwegians love nature, there are a lot of free outdoor activities that can fill your days without emptying your wallet.
+Wild camping is also free here as well, making it the perfect destination for outdoorsy travelers.

-Use this travel guide to Norway to find out how to save money, see more, and get the most out of your visit!
+Use this travel guide to Norway to plan your trip, save money, and make the most of your visit to this beautiful nation!

 Click Here for City Guides